-Figure 3 (b) - Waste profile
+Figure 3(b): Residual profile

-3.7 - Dead time
+3.6.
+Dead-time

 This is related to the accuracy of the correction technique, defined by the difference between real time and live time.
-The dead time for all the measurements carried out on this system did not exceed 3.9%, indicating that, according to Standard 20042, in energy calibration it should be less than 10%[4].
+The dead time in all the measurements carried out on this system did not exceed 3.9%, thus conforming to with Standard ISO/20042, which requires a value of less than 10% [4].

-3.8.
+3.7.
 Background radiation

 Background radiation takes into account not only the events in the spectrum that form a smooth curve on which the photopeaks are superimposed, but also the contribution of environmental radiation external to the detection system.
+The background measurements were made using empty vials.
 Figure 4 shows the results of the control chart for individual values and the moving amplitude.
 The data obtained for background radiation shows that the points remained between the upper and lower control limits.